-Solo travel is a growing trend that’s empowering women.
-But finding solitude as a female and an introvert is still often difficult.
+Solo female travel is a growing trend that’s empowering women.
+But finding solitude as a female introvert is often still difficult.

 I’m sitting with a group of hikers as they try to start a bonfire to grill our lunch.
-We’re all hungry after a hike through Wadi Degla, a protectorate just outside Cairo with wide plateaus and soft sand.
+We’re all hungry after a hike through Wadi Degla, a protectorate just outside Cairo.
 Our group is lively and it’s taking awhile to get the fire going.

-The afternoon tour I’d signed up for promised a getaway from the city into an oasis of nature and peace.
-But so far it’s been more about loud laughter, antics on steep hills and selfie sticks.
-Maybe I could get in a few minutes of quiet before lunch is served?
+The afternoon tour I’d signed up for promised a getaway from the city into an oasis of nature.

 Damsel in Distress

-But what I really want more than photos is a few minutes of silence to let my thoughts drift and gaze at the landscape without distractions.
+But what I really want is to let my thoughts drift and gaze at the landscape without distractions.

 “Are you ok?” he says.

 I answer with a nod, and he looks out into space.
-Finally he breaks down.
-“Well let me know if you need anything.
-And sorry, I have to make a quick phone call.”
+He replies: “Well let me know if you need anything.”

 The lone female